 We have learned that COVID-19 is yet another disease that unfortunately and disproportionately affects the elderly, the disadvantaged, and those with multiple underlying medical conditions.
 Besides massacring nursing homes, and having the potential to infect many vulnerable patients and providers in hospitals, it painfully emerges as yet another disease of inequality.
 The poor, the homeless, people in prisons, and low-wage workers in meat-processing plants and other essential jobs are among the hardest hit, while privileged people like me are videoconferencing in safety.
 That is a tragic disparity.

-Given what we know now, it is reasonable to consider alternatives to population-wide lockdown, even as we focus on protecting those most at risk and support health care systems to care for patients who are sick.
+Given what we know now, it is reasonable to consider alternatives to population-wide lockdown.

 At the same time, we should not look away from the real harms of the most drastic of our interventions, which also disproportionately affect the disadvantaged.
 We know that prolonged lockdown of the entire population has delayed cancer treatments and has made people with serious disease like heart attacks avoid going to the hospital.
 It is leading hospital systems to furlough and lay off personnel, it is devastating mental health, it is increasing domestic violence and child abuse, and it has added at least 36.5 million new people to the ranks of the unemployed in the United States alone.
 Many of these people will lose health insurance, putting them at further risk of declining health and economic distress.
 Prolonged unemployment is estimated to lead to an extra 75,000 deaths of despair in the United States alone over the coming decade.
 At a global level, disruption has increased the number of people at risk of starvation to more than a billion, suspension of mass vaccination campaigns is posing a threat of resurgence of infectious diseases that kill children, modeling suggests an excess of 1.4 million deaths from tuberculosis by 2025, and a doubling of the death toll from malaria in 2020 is expected compared with 2018.
 I hope these modeling predictions turn out to be as wrong as several COVID-19 modeling predictions have, but they may not.
 All of these impacts matter, too.
 Policymakers must consider the harms of restrictive policies, not just their benefits.